You are viewing the Caracas chapterGlobalNew YorkAcarigua

 A network growing through structure, not intention alone

 Exodus & Resilience began as a pilot cultural program designed to reconnect Venezuelan diaspora talent with communities of origin.
-It is now advancing as an expanding platform, with active and developing chapters in New York, Acarigua, Barcelona and Caracas, articulated through a shared methodological, curatorial and institutional architecture.
+It is now advancing as an expanding platform, with active and developing chapters in New York, Acarigua and Caracas, articulated through a shared methodological, curatorial and institutional architecture.

 The principle behind the program is clear: culture can operate as infrastructure for return, not merely as a symbolic gesture.
 Caracas occupies the central place in this reconnection because it is the point where dispersed memory can become encounter, education, living archive and public culture again.